-The My CPD System has:
+The MyCPD System has:

-- Tick boxes to allocate domains for activities - Professionalism domain is pre-ticked. - The content or topic of an individual CPD activity may additionally cover C A and E. - One activity per domain is sufficient. - Dashboard graph to track progress. - Tables of Activities in this guide have suggested domains, noting that others may also be applicable.
+- Tick boxes to allocate domains for activities - Professionalism domain is pre-ticked. - The content or topic of an individual CPD activity may additionally cover C A and E. - Dashboard graph to track your progress. - A minimum of one 30 minute activity per domain is required. - Tables of Activities in this guide have suggested domains, noting that others may also be applicable.

-My CPD Online System
+MyCPD Online System

-My CPD is the online system that records participants' portfolios of CPD activities.
+MyCPD is the online system that records participants' portfolios of CPD activities.
 CPD participants are required to use the system to record and manage their CPD throughout any given year.